cicirello/user-statistician/README.md

 ### Example 3: Dark-dimmed theme with custom title, some hidden stats, and including all languages in language distribution chart

-This example shows the dark-dimmed theme, uses a custom title, includes all languages in language distribution chart, and hides a few statistics (joined, followers, following, and private).
-Note by hiding joined, followers, and following that the action will automatically hide the header row for the "General Stats and Info" section since we've hidden all of the non-zero stats from that section.
+This example shows the dark-dimmed theme, uses a custom title, includes all languages in language distribution chart, and hides several statistics (joined, mostStarred, mostForked, followers, following, and private).
+Note by hiding joined, mostStarred, mostForked, followers, and following that the action will automatically hide the header row for the "General Stats and Info" section since we've hidden all of the non-zero stats from that section.
 If someone were to sponsor me, or if I was to